 If you want to treat the wood with something safe to prolong its life, I recommend this brand.
 Personally, I don't want my raised beds to last forever.
-Eventually I would like have top soil again in my garden spot so shelf life isn't an issue for me.
+Eventually, I would like to have just topsoil with no raised beds in my garden spot, so shelf life isn't an issue for me.
 If you want things to stick around for 5+ years, then go for the Tall Earth Eco-Safe stain.
-Otherwise you are looking at about 4 - 5 years out of the pine boards at 1" thick and 5-10 years at 2" thick.
+Otherwise, you are looking at about 4 - 5 years out of the pine boards at 1" thick and 5-10 years at 2" thick.

 This job is definitely a two-person one because it makes the whole assembly process go smoothly and quickly.
 We were able to cut 12 of the boards in half to be used as the 5' ends, and then used the remaining 24 for the 10' sides.
 This way we didn't waste any lumber or end up with short pieces we had no immediate use for (although around here scrap lumber always ends up getting used for something).
 While my dad would cut the boards in half, I would stand on the ends of the 10' boards to secure them.
 From there we would bring them out to the spot we wanted and assembled the bed.